nim4/DBShield/README.md

 # DBShield

 Protects your data by inspecting incoming queries from your application server and rejecting abnormal ones.
-It also supports data masking to avoid data leaks.

 ## How it works?